farrenhi/taipei_trip/README.md

 This is an ongoing project, and I will be updating the project on a weekly basis. <br>

-The website will show packages of day trip in Taipei.
-Users could see the introductions of sights, and they could select the trip. <br>
+Currently, the website showes packages of day trip in Taipei.
+Users could see the introductions of sights, and they could select the trip for booking.
+Payment system is ready.
+The website would be fully developed before October 15, 2023. <br>

-There will be a payment system. <br>

 Updated: October 6, 2023.  <br>

 New: Payment system is ready!
 After payment goes through, you will get confirmation number.
 However, payment is still for sandbox environment. <br>